hueyy/pdf_scout/README.md

 ## Supported document types

-`pdf_scout` has been tested on and expressly supports the following classes of documents:
+`pdf_scout` expressly seeks to supports the following classes of documents:

 - Singapore State Court and Supreme Court Judgments (unreported)
 - Singapore Law Reports
-- [OpenDoc](https://www.opendoc.gov.sg/)-generated PDFs, such as the [State Court Practice Directions 2021](https://epd-statecourts-2021.opendoc.gov.sg/) and the [Supreme Court Practice Directions 2021](https://epd-supcourt-2021.opendoc.gov.sg/)
+- ~~[OpenDoc](https://www.opendoc.gov.sg/)-generated PDFs, such as the [State Court Practice Directions 2021](https://epd-statecourts-2021.opendoc.gov.sg/) and the [Supreme Court Practice Directions 2021](https://epd-supcourt-2021.opendoc.gov.sg/)~~ – OpenDoc has been deprecated by GovTech

 It may support other types of documents as well.
 If a particular class of document isn't supported or does not work well, please open an issue and I will consider adding support for it.